icebox-nix/icebox/README.md

 it does nothing under `enable = false`, then this plugin would only take effect if you list it explicitly in the respective `plugins` option.

 # Related stuff
 - [netkit.nix](https://github.com/icebox-nix/netkit.nix).
 Verstile icebox plugins for advanced networking scenarios in NixOS.
-(I use it heavily and it works out-of-box!)
+(I use it heavily, and it works out-of-box!)
 - [std](https://github.com/icebox-nix/std).
 Standard library for icebox.
 - [nixos](https://github.com/LEXUGE/nixos).
 My personal nixos configuration consisting of icebox plugins only.